dssgabriel/master-thesis/src/chapters/2-context.typ

 In order to share values between multiple variables, the language also provides references that implement a borrowing mechanism.
 There are two kinds of references in Rust:
 - *Immutable (shared) references* are read-only.
 Multiple immutable references to the same value can exist simultaneously.
-- *Mutable* references allow modifying a value that has been borrowed.
+- *Mutable references* allow modifying a value that has been borrowed.
 However, a mutable reference is unique.
-There cannot be other references (mutable or shared) to a value that has been mutably borrowed while the mutable reference remains in scope.
+There cannot be other references (mutable or shared) to a value that has been mutably borrowed while the reference remains in scope.
 The Rust "borrow-checker" enforces these rules at compile-time.
 It can also check that any given reference remains valid while in use (i.e., the object it points to is still in scope).
-This statically guarantees that there are no dangling pointers/references in the code. @borrowing demonstrates these rules annotated with comments of the compiler errors, where relevant.
+This statically guarantees that there are no dangling pointers/references in the code. @borrowing demonstrates these rules annotated with comments summing up the compiler errors, where relevant.

 #figure(caption: "Rust's borrowing in action")[
   ```rs